webuild-consortium/wp4-semantics-group/semantics/application_profile/IBAN_OV/readme.md

 readme IBAN OV.
 This will contain the:
  - .ttl file of the IBAN_OV attestation
  - PlantUML diagram of the IBAN_OV attestation
- - the SHAQL for the mapping?
+ - the SHACL for the mapping?